openshift-labs/cloud-native-guides/app-config.md

 The YAML file can be packaged within the application JAR file and be overladed [using command-line or system properties](https://wildfly-swarm.gitbooks.io/wildfly-swarm-users-guide/configuration/command_line.html) which you will do in this lab.

-> Check out `inventory-wildfly-swarm/src/main/resources/project-defaults.yml` which contains the default configuration.
+> Check out `inventory-thorntail/src/main/resources/project-defaults.yml` which contains the default configuration.

 Create a YAML file with the PostgreSQL database credentials.
-Note that you can give an arbitrary name to this configuration (e.g. `prod`) in order to tell WildFly Swarm which one to use:
+Note that you can give an arbitrary name to this configuration (e.g. `prod`) in order to tell Thorntail which one to use:

 ~~~shell
 $ cat <<EOF > ./project-defaults.yml